Dr Tessa Dekker, a researcher who received a Career Development Award from Moorfields Eye Charity

 These awards allow us to provide short term support to science researchers, clinical, nursing, optometry and allied health professionals who are already on an academic career track and are of the calibre to be future leaders of vision research and eye health.

-Our Career Development Awards are currently closed to new expressions of interest.
+Our Career Development Awards are currently closed to new applications.
 Please check back later for more information on the next round.

 Career Development Awards enable individuals to focus on their research and to capitalise on other external funding opportunities to develop their research programmes.